ViatrentX/Thumbnail-Availability-Checker/README.md

+( should've done in python instead of Java)

 This is a script that will help u to determine if a website/Source can generate thumbnails or not with given details.